bilek993/CLUSEK/.docs/texture_maps.md

 ### Implementation

 Recommended texture maps for CLUSEK have been shown bellow.
 These rules should be followed for best graphical and performance results.
 This game engine uses Block Compression.
-More about this topic you can read [here](https://docs.microsoft.com/en-us/windows/win32/direct3d11/texture-block-compression-in-direct3d-11).
+More about this topic you can read [here](https://docs.microsoft.com/en-us/windows/win32/direct3d11/texture-block-compression-in-direct3d-11) and [here](http://www.reedbeta.com/blog/understanding-bcn-texture-compression-formats/).
 Using Block Compression is recommended in most cases.

 #### Albedo maps